parketh/parketh/README.md

 Previously, I was a Founder Fellow at [Alliance](https://alliance.xyz/) (ALL10), where I built projects that served tens of thousands of users and settled tens of millions in transaction volumes.
 Shipped audited production systems across EVM, Starknet, Solana and Bitcoin.

+I enjoy researching and experimenting with novel cryptography primitives such as ZK, MPC, formal verification, and new workflows such as AI security audits, harness engineering.

 ——

 ### Select projects

 - [YO](https://github.com/yoprotocol): cross-chain yield vault protocol for constantly rebalanced, optimized DeFi yield

+- [sollama](https://github.com/parketh/sollama): agentic smart contract auditor for Solana programs

 - [haiko](https://github.com/haiko-xyz): algorithmic market maker protocol with customizable, expressive LP strategies, audited by [Trail of Bits](https://github.com/trailofbits) and [Nethermind](https://github.com/NethermindEth/nethermind)

-- [solprobe](https://github.com/parketh/solprobe): a better Solana explorer that infers a full typed interface for directly invoking program commands and reading account state

 - [gitfish](https://github.com/gitfishdev), a Solana-based funding platform for open source projects